-Based on the transmission risk level (III to VII), only a factor between 0.6 and 1.6 is determined.
+Based on the transmission risk level (III to VIII), only a factor between 0.6 and 1.6 is determined.
 The weighted time from the previous step is multiplied by this factor, which then results in the weighted contact time.
 This weighted time is now used to decide what type of encounter this time slot is:

 Finally, all time windows of a day are considered (the weighted contact times) and added up.
 If the sum is >= 15 minutes, the overall status becomes red, otherwise it is green.

 Ultimately, this means that several "green" encounters (time windows) can result in a red status in total.